 basis with the Mediterranean Diet.

-acids, the Mediterranean diet stays away from saturated fats, and has been
+Mediterranean diet stays away from saturated fats, and has been found

-found in multiple studies to lower cholesterol and reduce the risk of heart
+in multiple studies to lower cholesterol and reduce the risk of heart attack.

-suggest that people find a way to be active.
+find a way to be active.
 A good daily walk is very helpful.
+Ease into

-Ease into a stroll and then spend part of the time walking briskly and then
+a stroll and then spend part of the time walking briskly and then slow

-when you’re a toddler, don’t despair.
-Between pharmacology, exercise and
+a toddler, don’t despair.
+Between pharmacology, exercise and healthy